Last updated 22nd September, 2025

 However, lower frequency spectrum like the kinds that VOXI uses for 4G and 3G can travel further, and can also more easily travel through walls and other obstacles, so both kinds have advantages.

-Vodafone (and therefore VOXI) has access to 50Mhz of 3.4GHz spectrum and 40MHz of 3.6GHz spectrum, for 90MHz of 5G spectrum in total.
-That’s more than EE or O2 (both of which have 80MHz), but far less than Three, which has 140MHz.
+Vodafone (and therefore VOXI) has access to 30Mhz of 3.4GHz spectrum and 40MHz of 3.6GHz spectrum, for 70MHz of 5G spectrum in total.
+That’s less than EE (which has 80Mhz) or O2 (which has 100MHz), and far less than Three, which has 140MHz.

-The other networks (but not Vodafone/VOXI) also recently gained access to 700MHz spectrum, which we don’t tend to think of as 5G spectrum, but which may be used for 5G.
-If you factor that in to their 5G spectrum holdings then EE’s goes up to 120MHz, Three’s to 160MHz, and O2’s to 100MHz.
+The other networks (but not Vodafone/VOXI) also have access to 700MHz spectrum, which we don’t tend to think of as 5G spectrum, but which may be used for 5G.
+If you factor that into their 5G spectrum holdings then EE’s goes up to 120MHz, Three’s to 160MHz, and O2’s to 120MHz.

-That said, there may be future 5G spectrum auctions, where Vodafone (and therefore VOXI) could gain more.
+That said, there will be future 5G spectrum auctions, where Vodafone (and therefore VOXI) could gain more.
+Plus, since Vodafone has now merged with Three, it may get direct access to Three’s spectrum sooner or later.